g7hoa/g7hoa.github.io/foundation-course.md

 ## What if I fail?

 Unfortunately you’ll have to pay for a retest and re-sit another exam (quiz) either at the next course or some other time which is convenient to both us and you, or you can come back and re-sit the course.
-So long as you have your purple sheet (see below) you'll be OK you don’t have to do all the practical assessments again.

 ## What if I miss one of the days?

 If you miss one of the days - you can (prior to arrangement) turn up during the next course.

-## The purple sheet

-At the start of the course you’ll be given a purple sheet, you should carry it with you at all times during the course - LOOK AFTER IT!!!!! - It tells us (and the RSGB) what you've done, and haven't done.
-It’s only when you’ve completed all the assessments on the purple sheet and they’ve been signed off can you sit the exam.

-Should you move out of the area, or you wish to follow up the course elsewhere, or have to re-sit the exam this purple sheet will allow the examiners elsewhere, to know where you are up to.